 Do NOT rely on this method to protect your work!
 It is a myth, not reality, that it offers ANY protection at all.
 This is because (a) contrary to popular belief, no one we know has EVER found even a single court case when this has actually worked, EVER

 , and (b) there are very good reasons WHY it doesn't work:

 The reasons center around what lawyers call "problems of proof" and authentication.
 First, it's just too easy to tamper with an envelope without it looking like you did, so don't expect the Court to find that your "sealed" and "postmarked" envelope is admissible evidence — it almost certainly won't be.
 Second, there are too many ways to "game" the system using this technique.
 And third, your only witnesses for authenticating this technique are you, your own equipment, and/or your friends - all "biased" and untrustworthy under the law.

-We've written a short article on this subject here
+We've written an article on this subject, describing the "poor man's copyright myth" here

 → Final Points